Thank You Pretty Baby

 "Thank You Pretty Baby" is 1959 R&B/pop hit by Brook Benton.
 The song was written by Brook Benton and Clyde Otis.

 Chart performance

 The single was the second release for Benton as solo artist to reach number one on the R&B charts.
 It held the top spot for four weeks.
 "Thank You Pretty Baby" was a successful crossover hit, peaking at number sixteen on the Billboard Hot 100.
+In Canada it reached number nineteen.